lshpaner/eda_toolkit/source/data_management.rst

 """"""""""""""""""""""""""""""

 In the example below, we demonstrate how to use the ``dataframe_columns`` function to analyze a DataFrame's columns.
+You may notice a new variable, ``age_group``, is introduced.
+The logic for generating this variable is :ref:`provided here <Binning_Numerical_Columns>`.

 .. code-block:: python